Correlation Between S A P and Appswarm

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in SAP SE ADR are ranked lower than 12 (%) of all global equities and portfolios over the last 90 days.
-Even with relatively conflicting basic indicators, S A P reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in SAP SE ADR are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
+Even with relatively conflicting basic indicators, S A P may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Appswarm